 Tokyo Electron Limited, commonly referred to as TEL, is a leading player in the semiconductor and flat panel display manufacturing equipment industry.
-Headquartered in Japan, the company operates extensively across Asia, North America, and Europe, providing innovative solutions that drive technological advancement.
+Headquartered in Japan, TEL operates extensively across Asia, Europe, and North America, providing innovative solutions that drive technological advancement.
 Founded in 1963, Tokyo Electron has achieved significant milestones, including pioneering developments in photolithography and etching technologies.
-Its core products encompass a range of semiconductor production equipment, including wafer fabrication systems and inspection tools, distinguished by their precision and efficiency.
-With a strong market position, TEL is recognised for its commitment to research and development, consistently delivering cutting-edge technologies that meet the evolving needs of the semiconductor industry.
-The company’s dedication to quality and innovation has solidified its reputation as a trusted partner for manufacturers worldwide.
+The company’s core products encompass a wide range of equipment for semiconductor fabrication, including deposition systems and cleaning tools, distinguished by their precision and efficiency.
+With a strong market position, TEL is recognised for its commitment to research and development, consistently delivering cutting-edge technologies that meet the evolving needs of the electronics industry.
+Its reputation for quality and innovation has solidified its status as a trusted partner for manufacturers worldwide.

 How does Tokyo Electron's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.